kataras/iris/README.md

 The Iris philosophy is to provide robust tooling for HTTP, making it a great solution for single page applications, web sites, hybrids, or public HTTP APIs.
 Keep note that, today, iris is faster than nginx itself.

 Iris does not force you to use any specific ORM or template engine.
-With support for the most used template engines (6+), you can quickly craft the perfect application.
+Iris is routerless which means you can adapt any router you like, [httprouter](https://github.com/kataras/iris/blob/v6/adaptors/httprouter/_example/main.go) is the fastest, [gorillamux](https://github.com/kataras/iris/blob/v6/adaptors/gorillamux/_example/main.go) has more features.
+With support for the most used template engines (5), you can quickly craft the perfect application.

 People & Support